 Campers are brought indoors when it begins to rain.
 We have a

 rainy day schedule for each day.

 Camp management would prefer you to make all appointments early in the morning or later in the afternoon.
-Due to the current circumstances, any child who leaves during the day will not be able to return until the following day.
 Please inform us at registration if you know of any appointments.

 What if my child is allergic to foods that are served at lunch?